MSygl/MSygl2023/README.md

 # MSygl2023
 DH Master Thesis: on the application of a readiness assessment index to the measurement of digital skills in the museum sector

+The present thesis seeks to answer the following question: how can we measure the digital skills of museums’ staff and identify possible gaps in need of a remedy?
+On what basis can digital skills of museum staff be analysed, quantified, evaluated and visualized in a manner that is accessible and objectively ascertainable by museums?
+To answer this question, the present thesis proposes a conceptual framework for the measurement of a museum’s digital skills status, through the application of a readiness assessment model specifically for the purposes of measuring the digital skills maturity of museum organisations, building on the conceptual framework developed in the thesis.
+It then operationalizes the DSRI through a specific questionnaire (set out in Appendix), with a series of targeted questions aimed at ascertaining the status quo of a museum in the five dimensions identified in the theoretical framework of the thesis.